Cube Solver Help

 Searching For 20 Move Solutions

-To stop the search based on solution length rather than search time use the "s" option (append to Search Time as in 5s which is now the default).
+To stop the search based on solution length rather than search time use the "s" option (append to Search Time as in 5s).
 With a sufficiently long search time the solver will stop at the first solution of 20 moves or less but if it is too short then the search will be stopped before reaching the goal, in that case increase it.

 Concurrent Processes (workers)